everyone has to lose their way once

 Note that there are unmarked spoilers all across the site.
 Kyoko’s presence, however, primarily serves as inspiration; for the most part, she doesn’t directly affect the main story.
 Start and Legacy serve as thematic introductions (avoid “Kyo Sohma”), Journey tells Kyoko’s backstory; Resonance is an analysis of the series’ narrative and is full of spoilers, whereas Finish Line is a thematic analysis and can be safely read even as an introduction.

-This shrine's content is based on the German publication by Carlsen (2003–2010); English translations provided by various scanlation groups are consulted secondarily.
-(Please consider buying Fruits Basket's official English rerelease by Yen Press later on in 2016 if you enjoy the series; the translations of the available scans are very off and clunky in many parts.)
+This shrine’s content is based on the German publication by Carlsen (2003–2010); English translations provided by various scanlation groups are consulted secondarily.
+(Please consider buying Fruits Basket’s English rerelease by Yen Press if you enjoy the series; the translations of the available scans are very off and clunky in many parts.)
 Cited passages are my own translation.
 The anime adaptation of the series is not part of this shrine.

 If there’s anything you’d like to say about this dedication, I’d be delighted about any feedback in my guestbook!
 Thanks a lot for your visit. ❤